zhiyxn/obsidian-image-uploader/README_EN.md

 2. Paste images directly in the editor (Ctrl+V or Cmd+V)
 3. The plugin will automatically upload the image and insert the Markdown link

-### Batch Upload Local Images

-1. Open the command palette (Ctrl+P or Cmd+P)
-2. Search and execute the "Upload All Local Images in This Page" command
-3. The plugin will scan all local images in the current page and upload them to the image hosting service
-4. After successful upload, the links will be automatically replaced with online links

 ## Thanks

 1. [obsidian-imgur-plugin](https://github.com/gavvvr/obsidian-imgur-plugin)